 Litigation Lawyers in Lauderdale By The Sea

-Types of Torts in Lauderdale By The Sea, Florida
+Conduct that can give rise to punitive damages in Lauderdale By The Sea, Florida

 The vast majority of personal injury lawsuits in Lauderdale By The Sea, Florida involve situations in which the defendant did not intend to harm the plaintiff, but did so through carelessness.
 This is not enough to award punitive damages in Lauderdale By The Sea, Florida.

 In Lauderdale By The Sea, Florida, punitive damages are not awarded in most cases.
 They are typically only awarded when the defendant's conduct was so reckless or deplorable that punishment of the defendant is warranted.
 Acts such as battery, fraud, and defamation (in some cases) are usually considered sufficient in Lauderdale By The Sea, Florida to justify punitive damages.
 In deciding whether to award punitive damages, and how much to award, the two most important factors the court looks at will be the level of immorality of the act, as well as the actual harm that the plaintiff suffered as a result of the defendant's conduct.

 However, in Lauderdale By The Sea, Florida, the law places limits on punitive damages.
 The U.S. Supreme Court has ruled several times that punitive damages cannot be grossly disproportionate to the evil nature of the conduct, and the injuries that the defendant suffered.
 If they are disproportionate, punitive damages might be considered a deprivation of the defendant's right to due process of law.